hasanmoudud/geocompr/main.md

 The geometry column can only be used for creating maps and spatial operations if R 'knows' it is a spatial object, defined by a spatial package such as **sf**.
 Fortunately non-spatial data frames with a geometry list column (like `coffee_world`) can be coerced into an `sf` object as follows: `st_as_sf(coffee_world)`. </div>\EndKnitrBlock{rmdnote}

-The contents of this section should equip you with know-how to deal with the majority of spatial data use cases.
+This section covers the majority joining use cases.
-For more advanced coverage of joins, beyond that in @grolemund_r_2016, we recommend checking-out the capabilities of **data.table**, a high-performance data processing package that is compatible with `sf` objects, and other on-line materials.^[
+For more information we recommend @grolemund_r_2016, the [join vignette](https://geocompr.github.io/geocompkg/articles/join.html) in the **geocompkg** package that accompanies this book, and documentation of the **data.table** package.^[
-The use of **data.table** for geocomputation is not well-documented but a taster of what is possible is provided in a blog post entitled *Using data.table and Rcpp to scale geo-spatial analysis with sf* by Tim Applehans hosted at r-spatial.org.
+**data.table** is a high-performance data processing package.
-A more in-depth explanation of joining is provided in `join.Rmd`, a reproducible document in the `vignettes/` folder hosted at github.com/Robinlovelace/geocompr.
+Its application to spatial data is covered in a blog post hosted at r-spatial.org/r/2017/11/13/perp-performance.html.
 ]
 Another type of join is a spatial join, covered in the next chapter (section \@ref(spatial-joining)).